-NHPW6200 Macronutrients: Clinical Nutrition II 3 s.h.
+NHPW6200 Clinical Nutrition of Human Systems II 3 s.h.

 The nutritional assessment and nutritional needs for the prevention and intervention of major human diseases with a focus on proteins, carbohydrates, and lipids.
 Alterations in these macronutrients have been linked to pathophysiological changes related to conditions such as osteoporosis, obesity, cardiovascular disease, diabetes mellitus type II, metabolic syndrome and even some cancers.
 This course will focus on the evidence-based evaluation of medical nutritional therapy and complementary and alternative nutritional therapies in the treatment of these conditions.
 Offered Fall semester.
 Prerequisites: NHPW5200 Micronutrients: Clinical Nutrition I.